Eric Addo

 Eric Pappoe Addo (born 12 November 1978) is a Ghanaian former professional footballer who played as a defender.
 After retiring, Addo worked as a coach at PSV.

-Once heralded as a potential African great thanks to his combination of strength, pace and poise early on, Addo, a combative central defender who could also play as a defensive midfielder, had his budding career blighted by knee injuries.
+Addo held potential because of his strength, pace and poise and ability to play central defender as well as defensive midfielder.
+However, his career was cut short by knee injuries.

 Club career

 Club Brugge

 Born in the Ghanaian capital Accra, Addo began his European career brightly at Club Brugge in 1996 and over three seasons at the Jan Breydelstadion made 65 appearances, scoring five goals.
 At Brugges, he was viewed as a potential superstar on the European stage after bursting into the first team ranks and helping them to win the Belgian Championship.
 He was voted the 1997–98 Young Belgian Footballer of the Year by Belgian journalists and Ghana Player of the Year the same season.
 He also won the Belgian Ebony Shoe award for being the best African player (or player with African roots) in the Belgian league.
 The jury was composed of the league clubs' coaches, the Belgium national team coach, sports journalists and an honorary jury.